Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Address: 12-14 Long Acre, Covent Garden, London WC2E 9LP

-For fashion lovers – One of my favourite shops in Covent Garden has to be Melissa Galeria, iconic shoe brand Melissa’s UK HQ.
+For fashion lovers – One of my favourite shops in Covent Garden has to be Melissa Galeria, the iconic shoe brand Melissa’s UK HQ.
 The shop-cum-art gallery is in partnership with designer Muti Randolph, who has given the store a futuristic feel with LED lights that change with each unique installation.
 And for those who are actually interested in buying the shoes, you’ll find them in museum-esque glass boxes lining the walls and hanging from the ceiling.

 Enjoyed this post?
 Pin it for later: